nllz/IRTF-HRPC/draft-political.md

 (4) because of the conditions in which we attend to them, different media have different social biases;
 (5) because of their technical and economic structure, different media have different content biases. {{Postman}}

-More recent scholars of Internet infrastructure and governance have also pointed out that Internet processes and protocols have become part and parcel of political processes and public policies: one only has to look at the IANA transition or global innovation policy for concrete examples {{DeNardis}}.
+More recent scholars of Internet infrastructure and governance have also pointed out that Internet processes and standards have become part and parcel of political processes and public policies: one only has to look at the IANA transition or global innovation policy for concrete examples {{DeNardis}}.
 Similarly one can look at the Raven process in which the IETF after a long discussion refused to standardize wiretapping (which resulted in {{RFC2804}}.
 That was an instance where the IETF took a position that was largely political, although driven by a technical argument.
 It was similar to the process that led to {{RFC6973}}, in which something that occurred in the political space (Snowden disclosures) engendered the IETF to act.
 This is summarized in {{Abbate}} who says: "protocols are politics by other means".
 This emphasizes the interests that are at play in the process of designing standards.
 This position holds further that protocols can never be understood without their contextual embeddedness: protocols do not exist solely by themselves but always are to be understood in a more complex context -- the stack, hardware, or nation-state interests and their impact on civil rights.
 Finally, this view is that that protocols are political because they affect or sometimes effect the socio-technical ordering of reality.
 The latter observation leads Winner to conclude that the reality of technological progress has too often been a scenario where the innovation has dictated change for society.
 Those who had the power to introduce a new technology also had the power to create a consumer class  to  use  the  technology, ‘with new practices, relationships, and identities supplanting the old, ---and those who had the wherewithal to implement new technologies often molded society to match the needs of emerging technologies and organizations.’ {{Winner}}.

 Examples and approaches
 =======================